 ““Each shirt represents a dream”: The fibers of New Mexico history,” by Sol Traverso for Taos News

-“Art Meets History” by Devin D. O’Lear, The Paper
+“Art Meets History” by Devin D. O’Leary, The Paper